2014 Public Relations Leadership Forum – New York

 APCO Worldwide, 360 Park Avenue South, 11th Floor, New York, N.Y.
 10010

-Co-sponsored by the Arthur W. Page Society, the Council of Public Relations Firms and the Institute for Public Relations, the Public Relations Leadership Forum is an intense two-day seminar for high-performing, mid-career communications managers at Global 1000 companies and public relations firms.
+Co-sponsored by the Arthur W. Page Society, the PR Council and the Institute for Public Relations, the Public Relations Leadership Forum is an intense two-day seminar for high-performing, mid-career communications managers at Global 1000 companies and public relations firms.
 The Leadership Forum’s major objective is to develop outstanding future leaders of public relations and communications, and to provide networking opportunities where upwardly mobile professionals can learn from national leaders in the field and from each other.

-This program for tomorrow’s leaders will focus on the effective use of research in planning and implementing public relations activities and is presented by the Institute for Public Relations in conjunction with the Arthur W. Page Society and the Council of Public Relations Firms.
+This program for tomorrow’s leaders will focus on the effective use of research in planning and implementing public relations activities and is presented by the Institute for Public Relations in conjunction with the Arthur W. Page Society and the PR Council.
 The event begins at 12:15 p.m., Thursday, December 11 and concludes by 2:45 p.m., Friday, December 12.
 To enhance discussion, networking opportunities and learning exchange, the event will be restricted to 35 registrants.

 The all inclusive registration fee of $1,950 includes tuition, an extensive set of seminar materials, a welcome networking reception and dinner Wednesday evening, plus breakfast and lunch on Thursday.
 Individual participants are responsible for their travel to New York and for hotel lodging.